13 Of The Most Breathtaking Places To Visit In New Zealand

 We like to try and live by tour motto, ‘live a life you will remember, in places you won’t forget,’ and New Zealand is not one of those places you ever forget.
 These pictures speak for themselves and hopefully encourage you to take a trip across the globe to the small country of New Zealand, where there are more sheep than people (true story!).

 The dark black water sits calmly below the towering mountains peaks as waterfalls stream down the rocky sides into the deep abyss of the sound.
 Seals bask in the sun on the smooth rocks as the rare and special Fiordland Crested Penguin plays in the water alongside the dolphins that swim in the waves at the bow of the boat.
 In the middle of it all is the most photographed peak in the country and one of the most iconic, Mitre Peak.

 There is nothing about Milford Sound that doesn’t perfectly depict the natural beauty that is New Zealand.
 Which is exactly why is comes in at number 1 on our list of the best places in New Zealand.

 Lake views never get old, especially when they look like Lake Wanaka.
 Growing up in Canada we have seen our fair share of beautiful mountain lakes, but none compare to Lake Wanaka.
 It’s certainly a pleasant surprise when you drive up to the small town and the bus or shuttle drops you off on the doorstep of this pristine lake with mountains that if you’re lucky perfectly reflect on the clear, calm water.
-It was one of our favourite places to visit and was extremely hard to leave.
+It was one of our favourite places to visit in New Zealand and was extremely hard to leave.

 And so it should.
 Not only is it nestled the mountain range known as The Remarkables (and they really are remarkable) but it’s placed at the feet of Lake Wakatipu, New Zealand’s longest lake and third largest.
 On top of its incredibly beautiful landscapes, Queenstown offers everything from vineyards to old mining towns and bungee jumping (it’s home to the highest jump in New Zealand, the Nevis) to snowboarding.

 This secret, not so secret, beach is a little piece of paradise with a view for days.
 Even the short hike to reach this location is beautiful beyond words.
-So bring a bathing suit and have a little fun in the New Zealand sun in a place that is straight out of a fantasy.
+So bring a bathing suit and have a little fun in the New Zealand sun in a place that is straight out of a fantasy (again, literally).

 We were fortunate enough to spend nearly two weeks in Kaikoura, which meant a lot of time staring at the incredible scenery.
 Kaikoura is well known for its whale and dolphin watching as well as its large seal colony.
 Not only is there an abundance of ocean life, but its also where the Mountains reach the coast, and it’s a sight you won’t soon forget.